Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or

 I pressed the dough down lightly to remove air, then I wrapped it in clingfilm and chilled for 20 minutes in the fridge.
 Once the dough was chilled I shaped it into a 25 x 30cm rectangle.

-This part was simple as it was really the same method you follow when making butter croissants.
+This part was simple for me as it was really the same method you follow when making butter croissants.

 I rested the dough for 10-15 minutes, at room temperature.
 Then I pressed it lightly again, to remove the air, before diving into 12 rolls.
 I’m a fan of using a *dough scraper to cut the dough.
 I cut them into 12 pieces and then just lightly moulded them into rolls.
 Then I rested them for another 10-15 minutes.

 I placed the rolls onto baking trays lined with *baking tray liners.
 Then I glazed my chocolate chip brioche rolls with egg wash and then dusted some of them with cinnamon.
 Finally, I proved the rolls at 40C for 30 minutes before I baked them for 17 minutes at 180C.

 We love these choc chip brioche rolls

 These chocolate chip brioche rolls were a hit in my home and they are ideal for freezing too.
 You can bake ahead to impress your friends.
 I love my breadmaker as it makes life so simple for me and allows me to make impressive bakes for my friends and family.

 I never achieve a perfect look with my bakes but the taste is good.
 That is alright with me!